myreceiptt/nota-mini-app/README.md

 ### 1. Generate an `accountAssociation` object

 1. Navigate to the Farcaster Mini App manifest tool in your browser.
-2. Enter your deployed Mini App domain (for example: `your-vercel-project-name.vercel.app`).
+2. Enter your deployed Mini App domain (for example: `mini.endhonesa.com` or your Vercel URL).
 3. Use your Farcaster wallet to sign the manifest as instructed.
 4. Copy the generated `accountAssociation` object (it contains `header`, `payload`, and `signature` fields).